BULLYING IS SERIOUS AND IS TAKEN SERIOUSLY

 WHO DO I CONTACT?

 To report bullying or if you have questions/concerns about bullying, please contact your child’s campus.
-You can also click on the following links to report bullying.
-You can also remain anonymous using this method.
+You may also click on the following links to report bullying and you can remain anonymous using this method.

 - Welder Elementary